 HDR content can simplify the definition and rendering process for re-lighting synthesised objects.
-In particular, IBL techniques are aimed at simulating light transport, defining light sources and the surrounding environment.
+In particular, IBL techniques are aimed at simulating light transport, defining light sources and surrounding environment.
 Blinn and Newell [BN76] first used IBL to simulate the optical effects such as reflection and refraction.
-However, these methods do not take into account visibility or secondary rays.
-Debevec [Deb98] generalized these techniques using ray tracing framework applying the Rendering Equation [Kaj86].
-This technique can be applied to real-world objects or human beings for re-lighting them using HDR content [DHT00].
-Therefore, re-lighting using HDR images/videos is a very important application in many fields, such as augmented reality, visual effects and computer graphics.
-This is because the appearance of the image is transferred onto the re-lighted objects.
+This was extended by Miller and Hoffman [MH84] and Green [Gre86] for simulating diffuse effects by convolving environment maps.
+However, these methods were limited to pure diffuse or pure specular materials, without taking into account visibility or secondary rays.
+Debevec [Deb98] generalised these techniques using ray tracing framework applying the Rendering Equation [Kaj86]: